-This post is part one of two in this series.
-For part two, click here.
-Once it’s posted on December 30th, that is.
+This post is part two of two in this series.
+For part one, click here.

 I have a few books I’ve chosen not to rank for various reasons.
 Those books, along with why I’ve chosen not to rank them, are listed in alphabetical order below.